 Generally, only one image raster map layer can be used, because such layers are opaque and would obscure any layers placed beneath them.
 However, if each raster map layer constitutes a tile in a series of tiles (i.e., image blocks arranged side by side to form a larger image), the tiles may be loaded at the same time and displayed concurrently.
+The "Add Tiles" button allows the selection of such a series of tiles.
+To display properly, these images should have the same map projection.
+It is assumed that the projection characteristics of the first tile are representative of the remaining tiles selected.
+Each tile will be rendered as a separate layer.
+This situation can be cumbersome when it comes to layer management if a large number of tiles is involved.
+All tiles loaded at the same time will be treated as a single layer if the "VRT for multi-tile" checkbox is checked in the "Raster / Reprojection" group.

-All such images should have the same map projection for proper display.
-The types of GIS formats that MILDOS-AREA supports are listed in Table 6-3, along with the file extension typically used for that format (and expected by MILDOS-AREA).
-A second file that provides additional spatial data that may include georeferenced coordinates or projection information (e.g., .tfw or .jpw "world" files in the case of TIFF and JPEG data) is often associated with the primary GIS data file.
-This second file should be in the same directory as that of the primary data file in order for MILDOS-AREA to properly load the map layer.
+The types of GIS formats that MILDOS4 supports are listed in Table 6-3, along with the file extension typically used for that format (and expected by MILDOS4).
+All types listed are raster data types with the exception of the shapefile (vector data).
+A second file that provides additional spatial data, which may include georeferenced coordinates or projection information (e.g., .tfw or .jpw "world" files in the case of TIFF and JPEG data), is often associated with the primary GIS data file.
+This second file should be in the same directory as the primary data file in order for MILDOS4 to properly load the map layer.